-The following chart describe cost-sharing under the Medical Benefit Options.
+The following chart describes cost-sharing under the Medical Benefit Options.
 As you review the chart, keep the following in mind:

-Important Facts For You Important Facts For You To Know About The Medical Benefit Options Chart Co-Insurance This is the percentage of covered expense that you're required to pay.
+Important Facts For You To Know About The Medical Benefit Options Chart Co-Insurance This is the percentage of covered expenses that you're required to pay.
 When you see a percentage referenced in the Medical Benefit Options chart, it is the Co-Insurance that is your financial responsibility.
 Medical Co-Insurance applies once the Deductible has been met .

-Co-Payment, Co-Pay This is the flat dollar amount of covered expense that you're required to pay.
-When you see a flat dollar amount in the Medical Benefit Options chart (\$100 or less, and associated with Physician's visits, maternity care, emergency room expense, etc.), it is the Co-Pay that is your financial responsibility.
-For most covered expenses, you must meet your elected Deductible Medical Benefit Option's annual (calendar year) Deductible amount before you start receiving benefits.
+Co-Payment, Co- Pay This is the flat dollar amount of covered expense that you're required to pay.
+When you see a flat dollar amount in the Medical Benefit Options chart (\$200 or less, and associated with Physician's visits, maternity care, emergency room expense, etc.), it is the Co-Pay that is your financial responsibility.
+Deductible For most covered expenses, you must meet your elected Medical Benefit Option's annual (calendar year) Deductible amount before you start receiving benefits.
 Certain covered expenses, however, may be payable even if you haven't yet met your Deductible for the calendar year.
 The Medical Benefit Options chart references those particular expenses that are payable whether or not you've met your Deductible.
 Unless the covered expenses in the chart specifically state that benefits are payable even if you haven't met your Deductible for the calendar year, you should know that you have to meet your Deductible before benefits can be paid.
 Only covered expenses can be used to meet your Deductible amount.
-For some of the Medical Benefit Options, some types of In-Network expenses that are subject to Co-Pay (such as preventive care, certain Physician visits, and certain Prescription drugs) are paid by the Medical Benefit Option even if you've not yet satisfied your Deductible.
-Co-Pays for covered expenses (for Physician visits, emergency room, maternity care), and Prescription drug coinsurance amounts do NOT count toward your satisfaction of the Deductible for the calendar year.
-Facts about the family annual Deductible: The family Deductible limits apply if more than one person is covered in the Medical Benefit Option. • STANDARD/VALUE/OOA Medical Benefit Option: The family Deductible is satisfied when you have paid all your, and your covered dependents', covered expenses equal to the individual Deductible for each covered person.
-If there are two people covered under family coverage then, each person must reach the individual Deductible amount before the family Deductible is satisfied.
-If there are three or more people covered under your family coverage, a maximum of three members of your family have to reach the individual Deductible amount before the family Deductible is satisfied.
-Once a minimum of two members and a maximum of three members of your family have met their individual Deductibles, the family Deductible is deemed satisfied and then the Medical Benefit Option will begin to pay its percentage of the covered expenses.
-You do not have to meet the family Deductible amounts under the STANDARD, VALUE or OOA Medical Benefit Options in order for your Medical Benefit Option to begin paying its percentage for a family member that has met his/her individual Deductible.
-CORE Medical Benefit Option: If more than one person is covered under the CORE Medical Benefit Option, the Family Deductible must be met before the CORE Medical Benefit Option starts to pay benefits.
-Covered expenses from any and all covered persons can be used to meet the family annual Deductible.
-Medical Necessity ALL of the medical services and supplies described in the Medical Benefit Options chart must be covered by the Plan and be Medically Necessary in order to be determined to be covered expenses.
-If those services and supplies are not Medically Necessary, they cannot be covered by the Plan.
-See the Glossary for the definition of Medical Necessity.
-Out-of-Pocket/Out-of- Pocket Maximum This is the portion of covered expenses that you have to pay each Plan Year before expenses are payable at 100%.
-Out-of-Pocket Maximum never includes expenses that are excluded from coverage, and expenses that exceed the Maximum Out-of-Network Charge limits for Out-of-Network services.
-For the STANDARD, VALUE, and OUT-OF-AREA Medical Benefit Options, medical and prescription Out-of-Pocket expenses include your Co-Pays, Co-Insurance, and Deductible.
-In-Network and Out-of-Network Out-of-Pocket Maximums are accumulated separately.
-For the CORE Medical Benefit Option, Out-of-Pocket expenses that count toward your Out-of-Pocket Maximum include the Deductible and your medical and Prescription
+For some of the Medical Benefit Options, some types of In-Network expenses that are subject to Co-Pay (such as certain Physician visits and certain Prescription drugs) are paid by the Medical Benefit Option even if you've not yet satisfied your Deductible.
+Co-Pays for covered expenses (for Physician visits, emergency room, maternity care), and Prescription drug Co-Insurance amounts do NOT count toward your satisfaction of the Deductible for the calendar year.
+Facts about the family annual Deductible: The family Deductible limits apply if more than one person is covered in the Medical Benefit Option.
+STANDARD/VALUE/OUT-OF-AREA Medical Benefit Option: The family Deductible is satisfied when you have paid all your, and your covered dependents', covered expenses equal to the individual Deductible for each covered person.
+If there are two (2) people covered under family coverage then, each person must reach the individual Deductible amount before the family Deductible is satisfied and then the Medical Benefit Option will begin to pay its percentage of the covered expenses

+- If there are three (3) or more people covered under your family coverage, three (3) members of your family have to reach the individual Deductible amount before the family Deductible is satisfied and then the Medical Benefit Option will begin to pay its percentage of the covered expenses. - You do not have to meet the family Deductible amounts under the STANDARD, VALUE or OUT-OF-AREA Medical Benefit Options in order for your Medical Benefit Option to begin paying its percentage for a family member that has met his/her individual Deductible. - CORE Medical Benefit Option: If more than one (1) person is covered under the CORE Medical Benefit Option, the family Deductible must be met before the CORE Medical Benefit Option starts to pay benefits.
+Covered expenses from any and all covered persons can be used to meet the annual Family Deductible.